 “Without libraries what have we?
 We have no past and no future.”Ray Bradbury, American Writer (1920-2012)

-I find it is often the case that you think your family treasures have no value.
-But if you have even a glimmer that they might have some historical merit, consult a librarian.
+I find it is often the case that you think your family documents have no value.
+But if you have even a glimmer that they might have some historical merit, reach out to a librarian.
 Be sure you are not throwing out nor giving away items valuable to history and to future generations.

-From antique cookbooks to nonprofit activities and actions that changed history, from photographic records to research documents, reach out to ask if they might be of interest to your local library or archive.
-There are tragic tales about people thinking the papers of their ancestors are worth nothing, they toss them in the recycling bin, and low and behold, an enterprising trash collector makes a stunning find and sells the item(s) for a substantial amount.
+From antique cookbooks to nonprofit activities, from photographs to research documents, check to see if your holdings might be of interest to your local library or to a national archive.
+I have heard tragic tales about people thinking the papers of their ancestors are worth nothing, they toss them out, and low and behold, an enterprising trash collector makes a stunning find and sells the item(s) for a substantial amount.
 The National Archives notes, “maybe a relative sent you old letters, certificates, and family photographs and you are not sure what to do.
 Maybe you’re wondering how to save your child’s pictures and other mementos.”
 If you need information about preserving historic family documents, follow this link to helpful professional advice regarding papers and photographs.

 As a tribute some of my favorite libraries, I am sharing my own contributions.
 I have provided links to each institution for ease of reference.
 Please support them financially and with your own historical documents and book donations.
 And even if your treasures come to naught, in Texas, don’t forget about Half Price Books.